ringcentral/rc-unified-crm-extension/docs/crm/netsuite.md

-# Setting up the Unified CRM extension for NetSuite
+# Setting up App Connect for NetSuite

 NetSuite is a cloud-based business management software that helps organizations manage their financials, operations, and customer relationships.